-Based on current flight schedules – which are subject to change – we ask that students ARRIVE in one of two time periods:
+Based on current flight schedules – which are subject to change – we ask that students ARRIVE in the following time frame:

-(Arrivals/departures outside of these times may be possible but will be subject to a $100 transfer fee; please consult your booking agent BEFORE making any travel arrangements that fall outside of the official times listed above.)
+(Arrivals/departures outside of these times may be possible but will be subject to a $150 CAD transfer fee; please consult your booking agent BEFORE making any travel arrangements that fall outside of the official times listed above.)

 Do I need to have overseas medical insurance?

 Yes!
 Emergency medical insurance is mandatory for all students in the program and is included in the price of the programme.
 Only emergency medical insurance is included.
 The programme does not include travel insurance.

 What documents do students need to submit to apply?